Dcastro99/reading-notes/401/read06.md

 2. How should your error messaging respond (both HTTP and HTML)?
 Why?

 - with `Status 500` becasue its a server error.
+Too much info on the error may give away crucial information to a potential hacker.

 ### Recources: